h-anjru/pisanoWheels/README.md

 ## The code and the data

 The code is some of my first Python code.
 It's ugly, but it got the job done, so I present it as-is.
 I've also included [a subset of the wheels that I generated and the spreadsheet I used to explore the patterns within the data](data/).
-I've forgotten more than I remember about finding those patterns, but perhaps one day I can pick up where I left off.
+I've forgotten more than I remember about finding those patterns; I searched [OEIS](https://oeis.org/) on 2022 Jan 13 and found that at least two of the "wheel sequences" that I found are known integer sequences.
+Four years ago when I undertook this project, however, I found these wheel sequences more or less through brute force, inspecting one wheel after another and playing with sums upon sums of the Fibonacci sequence.
+Perhaps one day I can pick up where I left off.
 For now, take pleasure in watching the sequences of Grimes number wheels unfold.